richdevelopments/corporate-dashboard/README.md

 Pie Chart -

-- Displays the size of the company.
+- Displays the size of the companies.
 When hovering over a slice displays the units of each.

 Bar Chart -